How to attach files to your email campaigns

 Add attachments to an email campaign

 First, open the email in the email editor.
-It doesn’t matter whether this is a one-time newsletter campaign, an automated email, or an automation rule email.
+It doesn’t matter whether this is a one-time newsletter campaign, an automated email, or a sequence of emails.

 Screenshot showing the email editor